 Even with today’s machinery, it takes 4 to 5 days to create each piece of candy corn.
 Each kernel has 3.57 calories, and they’re all sugar (the ingredients are corn syrup, honey, sugar and food coloring, coated with carnauba wax, a wax from the leaves of a Brazilian palm tree).

-See candy corn being made in the video below.
+See candy corn being made in this video.